rpe/rpe.github.io/_drafts/titles-arent-free.markdown

 There are also some downsides.

-1. You’re officially middle management.
+1. A director is officially middle management.
 Guess who gets whacked first when the hammer comes down?
 2. Once you’re out on the street, finding another director role is much harder than finding a manager role.
-It took years of sweat to get the title, but guess what?
-Directors on the job market are a dime a dozen.
+It takes years of sweat to get the title, but directors on the job market are a dime a dozen.
 3. You run the danger of becoming a lifer at your company.

 In my role as a hiring manager at a startup, I’ve interviewed many